garth-c/regression/README.md

 Project Description:
 In this exploratory regression modeling project, I am working in the space of predictive analysis using regression techniques.
 The primary objective is to gain insights into the relationships between various independent variables and a target variable of interest.
 Through comprehensive data exploration and visualization, I want to identify significant patterns and correlations within the dataset.
 This will be insightful for the predictive value of the resulting models.

 Utilizing popular regression algorithms, I will construct predictive models to forecast the target variable's values based on the input features.
-Throughout the project, I emphasize thorough documentation and explanatory visualizations, allowing users to comprehend the modeling process and results effectively.
+Throughout this project, I emphasize thorough documentation and explanatory visualizations, allowing users to comprehend the modeling process and results effectively.

 Specifically, in this project I will develop a Multiple Linear Regression (MLR) model to analyze insurance claims costs based on several predictor variables.
 The response variable is numeric and it represents the claim costs associated with customers by an insurance company and it is in dollars.
 The predictor variables are both numeric and categorical for the person associated with the insurance claim cost.